flare-labs-ltd/fasset-bots/docs/setup.md

 ### Onboarding requirements

-To participate in the Testnet beta, you only need a server.
-The server stores all the wallet private keys, which can be generated during agent setup using the command `generate-secrets --agent`.
-After generating the keys, you must deposit enough collateral (CFLR and USDC or USDT) into the agent's native Coston address `owner.native_address`.
-Also, ensure that the agent's XRP address `owner.underlying_address` has a minimum of 100 testXRP per vault to initialize the vault underlying address(es).

-If you're using Songbird or Flare, it's recommended to have a more secure native address, such as a hardware wallet.
-While a secure XRP address is also an option, for now it can only be used to extract fees.
-In addition, when initializing a vault, the initial XRPs must be transferred to the server address before being used.
+To participate in the Testnet beta, you only need a server to run your agent(s) on and to be approved by the Flare team, which will provide you with the necessary access keys and testnet tokens.

 ### Technical requirements

 The server or virtual machine requires a minimum of 2 CPUs and 4GB RAM.
 If the database is on a separate server, the RAM requirement can be lowered to 2GB.

+>**Note**
-Remember that you must be running an agent bot all the time to avoid circumstances of lost funds.
+> You must be running an agent bot all the time to avoid circumstances of lost funds.

 ## Clone and setup repository